pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 Source plugins are required to read video files.
 Bestsource is the most commonly used option.
 1. Download the latest `BestSource-RX.7z` from the [official BestSource GitHub](https://github.com/vapoursynth/bestsource/releases).
 2. Unzip if needed and place the `.dll` file in your `vapoursynth-portable/vs-plugins` folder.

+> [!TIP]
+> To ensure exact frame perfect reading, an index will be automatically build for new video files.
+This may take a minute for very large files, but has to be done only once.
+No worries if nothing seems to happen at first or your previewer seems to freeze.

 <br />